 Fort Wilderness Resort & Campground is an actual campground with both campsites and cabins at Walt Disney World.
 This review features photos of the both, the dining options and other amenities, and thoughts on the experience of staying at Fort Wilderness.

-As of Spring 2017 (this review was last updated May 18, 2017), the overhaul of the cabins is entirely complete (we’ll get to that below).
+The overhaul of the Fort Wilderness Cabins is entirely complete (we’ll get to that below).
 We’ve stayed at Fort Wilderness several times, and this review covers our experiences over the course of our vacations at Fort Wilderness, mostly in anecdotal form.

 Fort Wilderness really is an experience, one that feels unlike any other resort at Walt Disney World.
 If you didn’t know any better, you wouldn’t realize you were just outside of a theme park.
 Not only is the “resort” isolated from the rest of Walt Disney World, but it’s also largely untouched and under-developed.
 It also offers a wealth of outdoor recreational activities and perks you won’t find anywhere else at Walt Disney World.
 With that said, Fort Wilderness definitely is not for everyone…

 When I was young, my parents and I used to stay at Fort Wilderness in our camper.
 The few memories that I could recall from Fort Wilderness are good ones.
 I remember getting a Dale (dressed in his Chip ‘N’ Dale Hawaiian shirt) plush on one of our first trips there at the Outpost, going to the Hoop De Doo Revue a couple of times, and swimming at River Country, but that’s about it.
 However, I hadn’t even visited there in roughly 15 years prior to booking a return trip.